mtanzim/open-source-cs/README.md

 # The Open Source Computer Science Degree

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.
+This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton.
 ## Tanzim's Course Repositories

 [Grades/Certifications](https://drive.google.com/open?id=1cWOZmeg05m0aTdEU2CMf5k5QyHlpnYHo)